 A similar smart fashion prototype, pictured above in the shape of a cardigan, was ignited by the Dutch designer Pauline van Dongen.

-Following on the footsteps of Ivan Poupyrev’s Project Jacquard at Google, Pauline has embedded her ‘Vigour Cardigan’ with flexible sensors.
+Following in the footsteps of Ivan Poupyrev’s Project Jacquard at Google, Pauline has embedded her ‘Vigour Cardigan’ with flexible sensors.

-Made out of conductive yarns, these sensors collect and analyse the wearer’s biometrics, aiming to identify the most efficient exercises and body postures.
+Made out of conductive yarns, these sensors collect and analyze the wearer’s biometrics, aiming to identify the most efficient exercises and body postures.

 Hopefully, future connected garments will ensure – through a direct-line connection with your personal doctor or assistive medical data software – that the paramedics are at your door, long before you start having stroke symptoms.